LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

    Logtalk user directory and in the user home directory.

 .. _flag_prolog_dialect:
-.. index:: single: prolog_dialect flag
+.. index:: pair: prolog_dialect; Flag

 ``prolog_dialect``
    Name of the :term:`backend Prolog compiler` (an atom).
 This flag can be used